malebuffy/Kobra-Max-Cobra-Kai-UI-and-Firmware/README.md

 Changelog:

 v0.2<br>
+-Enabled Linear Advance for those who are brave enough to try it :)<br>
+-Fixed babystep bug<br>
 -Added G-Code Terminal Application in Main Menu (send only at the moment, no display of results in the screen)<br>
   <br>
 <img src="https://user-images.githubusercontent.com/23300461/229234694-ee81c843-e837-4f93-a992-ef81a38e1b2c.jpg" width=52% height=52%>